juancarlospaco/nim-nimterlingua/README.md

 Its designed for translation, but it does not force anything on you, you can be creative and explore other possible uses.

-It replaces in-place any arbitrary `string` with any arbitrary `string` you want at compile time with 0 cost at runtime.
+It replaces in-place any arbitrary `string` with any arbitrary `string` you want at compile time with 0 cost at runtime without touching the code.

 _Let us know if you built something cool with it!._